11 Times Donald Trump Looked Like He Was Done For

 "I'm automatically attracted to beautiful — I just start kissing them.
 It's like a magnet.
 Just kiss.
 I don't even wait.
 And when you're a star, they let you do it.
 You can do anything," he boasted.

 "Grab them by the p****.
-You can do anything," Trump continued using vulgar slang for the female anatomy.
+You can do anything," Trump continued, using vulgar slang for female anatomy.

 Trump didn't apologize for much in this campaign.
 But he did about this.
-He issue a rare video apology, but continued to dismiss the controversy as simply "locker room talk."
+He issued a rare video apology but dismissed the comments as simply "locker room talk."
 That phrase became a talking point of supporters willing to look past even this.

-It seemed get worse for Trump when, after denying during a debate that he did those things, multiple women came forward saying Trump did to them exactly what he was bragging about on tape.
+It seemed to get worse for Trump when, after denying during a debate that he had ever done those things, multiple women came forward saying Trump did to them exactly what he had bragged about on tape.

-Trump said the women were lying and denied their accusations.
-He then attacked them, implying even that some weren't attractive enough for him to have hit on.
+Trump said the women were lying.
+He then attacked them, implying that some weren't attractive enough for him to have hit on.
 He promised that after the election, he would sue them.

 These incidents and allegations seemed to be on a different level than even many of his past controversies.
 Many prominent Republicans began to withdraw their support from Trump and called on him to drop out.

-But, many later reversed course, would reaffirm their endorsements of the GOP nominee, and, in the end, Trump convinced enough voters to make him the next president of the United States.
+But many later reversed course, reaffirming their endorsements of the GOP nominee, and, in the end, Trump convinced enough voters to make him the next president of the United States.